ppinard/ebsd-image/doc/documentation/reference/ops/hough/op/houghtransform.rst

 inscribed inside it.
 The operation :ref:`autohoughtransform` tries to minimize this phenomenon by properly selecting the :math:`\Delta\rho` for a given :math:`\Delta\theta`.
-More explanations are given in the operation :ref:`autohoughtransform <page>`.
+More explanations are given in the operation :ref:`autohoughtransform`.

 Moving away from the conceptual Hough transform, the following figures show an experimental diffraction pattern of a silicon single crystal and its